Megafauna: Consequences of depletion of megafauna

+Depletion of herbivorous megafauna results in increased growth of woody vegetation, and a consequent increase in wildfire frequency.
+Megafauna may help to suppress the growth of invasive plants.
+Large herbivores and carnivores can suppress the abundance of smaller animals, resulting in their population increase when megafauna are removed.

 Effect on nutrient transport

 Megafauna play a significant role in the lateral transport of mineral nutrients in an ecosystem, tending to translocate them from areas of high to those of lower abundance.
 They do so by their movement between the time they consume the nutrient and the time they release it through elimination (or, to a much lesser extent, through decomposition after death).
 In South America's Amazon Basin, it is estimated that such lateral diffusion was reduced over 98% following the megafaunal extinctions that occurred roughly 12,500 years ago.
 Given that phosphorus availability is thought to limit productivity in much of the region, the decrease in its transport from the western part of the basin and from floodplains (both of which derive their supply from the uplift of the Andes) to other areas is thought to have significantly impacted the region's ecology, and the effects may not yet have reached their limits.
 In the sea, cetaceans and pinnipeds that feed at depth are thought to translocate nitrogen from deep to shallow water, enhancing ocean productivity, and counteracting the activity of zooplankton, which tend to do the opposite.